School Governor - Voluntary Position

 We are committed to building a workforce that is reflective of the diverse community we serve.
 We want to attract the best applications from people of all backgrounds and underrepresented groups because we strongly believe in adding value through diversity, inclusion, and equality.
 Our employees enable us to deliver services that are accessible, inclusive, and reflective of Wolverhampton residents.

 We encourage, inspire and value an inclusive culture here at the council where employees can flourish, thrive and be themselves.
 We have four staff equality forums for employees to join.
-These help to ensure our workforce has a voice, employees feel empowered to speak up and where everyone is treated with respect- Learn more here.
+These help to ensure our employees have a voice, they feel empowered to speak up and where everyone is treated with respect - Learn more about the staff equality forums here

 Recruitment of Ex-Offenders